BashiirHagi/AWS-Projects/README.md

 Clicked on Create Widget and Save dashboard to create the Cloudwatch dashboard

-### Resizing EBS Volumes
+### Resizing EBS Volumes for a linux Instance

-I provisioned an EC2 Linux instance Amazon Linux 2 AMI in the us-east-1 (N.Virginia) region
+I provisioned an EC2 Linux instance in the us-east-1 (N.Virginia) region

 I configure the storage drive to be – 8GB SSD gp2

-I then configured the security group inbound rules and allow SSH traffic from all hosts (0.0.0.0/0)
+I configured the security group inbound rules to allow SSH traffic from all hosts (0.0.0.0/0)

+I then launched the downloaded the private key file and laucnhed the instance

+#### Modifiying the storage volume

+I clicked on the instance storage volume ID - vol-0ef30a3c405ac4606 I then clicked on Actions > Modify volume
+I increased the Size (GiB) to 20GB and clicked on Modify

+Checking the instance volume size
-Once launched I connected to the instance using SSH and checked storage size using command: df-h
+I connected to the instance using SSH

-// Run the commands to check/configure instance storage drive:

-Df –h

-Lsblk

-Modify and increase the storage drive to 20GB
+I ran the command df-h to check the free disk space and it showed 20GB